 What are double-barreled questions?

-A double-barreled question, also known as a compound question or a double-direct question, is a question that touches upon two different issues and is sometimes regarded as an informal fallacy.
-However, it only allows for a single answer.
+A double-barreled question, also known as a compound question, a double-ended question, or a double-direct question, is a question that touches upon two different issues However, it only allows for a single answer.

 Essentially, a double-barreled question makes the mistake of combining what should be two questions into one.

-Here is an example of a Double-barreled question in surveys
+An example of a double-barreled question in surveys

 The following are examples of double-barreled questions: